privacybydesign/attribute-index/README.markdown

 ## Running with Docker

-To build and run the Docker container, build and run the docker image via the following:
+To build and run the Docker container, you can use docker compose file

-    docker build -t attribute-index .
-    docker run -p 80:80 attribute-index

-## Using untrusted scheme managers
+    docker compose up

 Currently, scheme managers are considered trusted.
 Generating an attribute index for an untrusted scheme manager has at least the following problems at the